pombredanne/publicsuffix/README.rst

 "effective top-level domains" and can be used to determine the registered domain for a given host name.

-This branch is maintained by mixrank.com, we reimplemented it using a different data structure (a prefix tree) in order to improve performance.
+This branch is maintained by `MixRank`_, we reimplemented it using a different data structure (a prefix tree) in order to improve performance.

 Usage